 The hunters' crossbow can be bought from Leon, who can be found in Yanille's hunter store.
 This crossbow can only fire bolts made from kebbit spikes.
 From these spikes, players can obtain regular or long kebbit bolts.
 Regular kebbit bolts are made by chiseling kebbit spikes, which are obtained by catching prickly kebbits with deadfall traps.
 Long kebbit bolts are made by chiseling long kebbit spikes, which are obtained by tracking razor-backed kebbits.
 Players with an insufficient Fletching level can ask Leon to fletch them for a small fee.

 Salamanders can be caught using net traps.
-They make for very versatile two-handed weapons, that can be used for either melee, magic, or ranged styles of combat.
 In order to use a salamander, certain herbal tars need to be equipped and "fed" to the salamander.
 These tars can be produced through the Herblore skill.
 Herb tars are equipped in your ammo slot.
-Salamanders have a very limited range (almost melee range), but they can be used over small fences or even diagonally.

 Other Weapon Types